HobbaZ/new-react-portfolio/README.md

 5. Finally, type ```npm start``` into the terminal and it will start the dev server.

-Note: To make a static React site work on Heroku you need to take all the files out of the folder name you specified in the react-create-app.
+Note: To make a static no backend React site work on Heroku you need to take all the files out of the folder name you specified in the react-create-app.
 E.g. if you did create-react-app client, React will create the app in a folder called client, take all the files out of the client folder so they are now all at root level and then delete the empty client folder.

 ## Features
 Can change the:

 website background gradient

 button gradients

 Paragraph text colours

 Header text colours

 Link text colours

 Three,js model colour

 model material

 model type

 ## Technology